Sleep Apnea Treatment in Scottsdale, AZ

 Many patients do not know that they can seek help for sleep apnea as part of a general dentistry procedure.
 During a regular dental exam, Dr. Sielicki can look at your throat and measure your soft palate and uvula.
 Patients with an elongated soft palate or enlarged uvula are more likely to have OSA.
 If either Dr. Sielicki thinks you may be at risk for sleep apnea, they will ask you about your sleep habits and whether or not you snore.
 They may recommend a sleep study to confirm that you have OSA.

-Once you have been diagnosed with OSA, the least invasive treatment is an oral appliance.
+Dr. Sielicki offers a less invasive alternative to a CPAP machine: an oral appliance.
+The appliance is lightweight, comfortable and much easier to tolerate than a CPAP machine.
 You will wear the device while you sleep.
 The purpose of the oral appliance is to set your lower jaw in a forward position to keep your airway open and prevent your tongue and other tissues from collapsing and blocking the airway.

 The Life-changing Benefits